roshk99/trajectory-plotting/README.md

     * Make sure it is added to your path

 ###Running
-* Run main.m from the scripts folder
+* Run main.m from the scripts folder with the desired options
-* 4 plots will appear and the script will create folders for the raw image files
+    * Dataset number, type of canal, boundary calculation method, plot type

 ###Images to Video (Use Bulk Rename Utility or similar)
 * Put all the image files from a given dataset in the same folder